This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

-If your shoes get stained by ink, simply “blot” the spot with a cotton swab dipped in a rubbing alcohol or a nail polish remover.
+If your shoes get stained by ink, simply “blot” the spot with a cotton swab dipped in rubbing alcohol or a nail polish remover.

 Do NOT rub the cotton swab as it may cause the ink to spread on the surface.
 Just blot.

 Repeat the process until you no longer see the stain.
 After this, you can clean the area with a liquid dish soap or a mild solution (pick one from above).
-Wipe with a clean cloth afterwards.
+Wipe with a clean cloth afterward.

 The ratio of this must be 1:1.
 Mix equal parts of a lemon juice and cream of tartar and stir to make a paste.

 Apply the paste to the stained part of your leather and let sit for about half an hour.